toladata/Knowledgebase/en/4-manage-users/configuration.md

 ![](/assets_en/offices_kb2.PNG)

 ### Reporting frequencies
 How often do you plan to report on your indicators?
-Define all possible reporting frequencies here, for users to pick the matching one from a drop down that they will see for their indicator.
+Define all possible reporting frequencies here, for users to pick the matching one from a drop-down that they will see for their indicator.
 ![](/assets_en/rep_freq_kb.PNG)

 <!-- add when bugless